lyquocphong/payment-api-assignment/README.md

 $ npm run test:cov
 ```

+## Swager OPEN API
+You can go to Swagger API documentation with the link of format APP_HOST:APP_PORT/SWAGGER_ENDPOINT_PREFIX.
+Example: http://localhost:3000/api

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).